arjunulag/ecDNA-classification/README.md

 3. **Feature Engineering** (`src/feature_engineering.py`) - Signature normalization and transformation
 4. **Model Training** (`src/model_training.py`) - Machine learning model implementation and evaluation

-## Reproducing Our Analysis

-**Note**: This code requires access to controlled-access genomic datasets (PCAWG, TCGA).

-For researchers with appropriate data access:

-1. Obtain data access through dbGaP/ICGC DACO
-2. Update file paths in `config.py`
-3. See `DOCUMENTATION.md` for detailed methods

 The complete analytical pipeline as described in our manuscript can be examined in `main.py`.